kwdChan/remote-control-car-1/README.md

     - it appearas that conda for python 3.10 or above cannot be installed on raspberry pi
     - Deadsnake PPA does not work on my raspberry pi
     - Building it from source was required for my case
+1. `sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev libhdf5-dev`
-2. install opencv
+1. install opencv
-3. install libcamera
+1. install libcamera
-4. pip install -r requirement.txt
+1. pip install -r requirement.txt
-5. install the python binding for libcamera
+1. install the python binding for libcamera

 ### Install the python binding for libcamera
 - if the distro comes with python 3.10 or 3.11, just do `sudo apt install -y python3-libcamera`.
 And then make it available to the venv